 In the last few years, metallic particles have become of great interest for researchers in many fields thanks to their unique physical and optical properties, and are especially investigated for pharmacological and life science applications as a vehicle for drugs and genes.
 The particle surface is commonly coated with various payloads such as small drug molecules, proteins, DNA, etc.

-Classizer™ ONE is capable to discriminate all little shape and structural modifications of metallic particles.
-This allows to classify e.g. silver and gold subvisible particles in terms of size and shape or surface roughness, in aqueous solution as well as in complex biological fluids (serum, humor, blood, etc.).
-Classizer™ ONE will provide a thorough characterization of metallic particles with just a few minutes of analysis, without additional expensive characterization.
+The Classizer™ ONE is capable of discriminating all little shapes and structural modifications of metallic particles, and to classify e.g. silver and gold subvisible particles in terms of size and shape or surface roughness, in aqueous solution as well as in complex biological fluids (serum, humor, blood, etc.).
+The Classizer™ ONE will provide a thorough characterization of metallic particles with just a few minutes of analysis, without additional expensive characterization.